 Dampness inside the house can cause mold and mildew growth, leading to rotting in your attic, felt underlayment, and the roof material itself.
 Reducing internal humidity by opening windows and doors and reducing sources of moisture greatly improves these conditions.

 Still, mold and mildew can grow above your roof during the rainy season.
-You should call on your trusted local roofers to remove them immediately to prevent massive roofing damage and expose yourself to huge water damage during storms.
+You should call on your trusted local roofers to remove them immediately to prevent massive roofing damages and expose yourself to huge water damages during storms.

 When it gets compromised, roofing underlayment exposes the interior ceiling and your attic to stormwater.
 In most cases, roofing underlayment water leaks are small droplets.
 If left unaddressed over time, it can become a torrent that will require emergency repairs.